swseighman/PythonIntro/basics/loops/README.md

 The output shows a personalized message for each topping in the list:

 ```
-pepperoni is the best!
+Pepperoni is the best!
-sausage is the best!
+Sausage is the best!
-cheese is the best!
+Cheese is the best!
 ```

 You can also write as many lines of code as you like in the for loop.
 Every indented line following the line for topping in toppings is considered inside the loop, and each indented line is executed once for each value in the list.
 Therefore, you can do as much work as you like with each value in the list.